Receive the latest information on nZEB developments from all around Europe

 By improving efficiency in public buildings, public authorities can save energy and set an important example.
-The eCentral project will test various financial instruments designed to reduce energy use in nZEBs - Nearly Zero Energy Buildings.
+The eCentral project will test various financial instruments designed to reduce energy use in nZEBs - nearly Zero Energy Buildings.
 It will also promote an energy efficiency certification programme, to ensure more energy aware construction and renovation of buildings.

 The 3rd week of January the municipality of Velenje (Slovenia) will host the Launch of the Pilot action 3.
-The building used by University for lifelong learning will be renovated according to nZEB principles and financed with the crowdfunding model.
+The building used by the University for lifelong learning will be renovated according to nZEB principles and financed with the crowdfunding model.

 > READ MORE

 Addressing poor energy performance of public buildings is at the core of the EU Energy Efficiency Directive - EED and Energy Performance Building Directive - EPBD, but it is also becoming a growing financial issue in central European countries.
-In order to address this issue, eCentral will support key stakeholders in better understanding benefits of nZEB - Nearly Zero Energy Buildings.
+In order to address this issue, eCentral will support key stakeholders in better understanding benefits of nZEB - nearly Zero Energy Buildings.
 The project will prove that the nZEB approach, although innovative, is an optimal and cost-effective solution for the renovation and construction of public buildings.

 € of PROJECT BUDGET